 Contact us using the form here.

-This Cisco self-paced course is designed to be as effective as classroom training.
+- The section on Implementing Cisco's Enterprise Network Function Virtualization (NFV) has been updated with an addition of supported hardware platform Enterprise Network Compute System (ENCS) which is a compute appliance designed for the Cisco Enterprise NFV solution.
+This new Cisco self-paced course is designed to be as effective as classroom training.
 Course content is presented in easily-consumable segments via both Instructor Video and text.
-Interactivity is enabled through Discovery Labs, content review questions, and graded Challenge assessments.
+Interactivity is enabled through Discovery Labs, content review questions, and graded Challenge Labs and Tests.
 This makes the learning experience hands-on, increasing course effectiveness, and provides students direct feedback on how well they have mastered the material.
 Gamification features are built in, including earning badges, achievements, and a leaderboard, to encourage better performance.

 Thank you for your interest.